Ghost Imaging with Free Electron-Photon Pairs

 \keywords{Coincidence imaging, correlation measurements, cathodoluminescence, transmission electron microscopy, quantum optics}

 Over the past decades, imaging methods based on electrons have made significant technological progress, particularly in transmission electron microscopy~(TEM)~\cite{ReimerKohl2008}.
-A TEM is a highly developed instrument that exploits the wave properties of electrons, combined with advanced electron optics, to resolve and analyse structures at the atomic scale~\cite{ishikawa2023spatial, muller_atomic-scale_2008} with single atom sensitivity~\cite{suenaga_element-selective_2000, varelaSpectroscopicImagingSingle2004} and the potential to map atomic orbitals~\cite{lofflerRealspaceMappingElectronic2017,bugnetImagingSpatialDistribution2022}.
+A TEM is a highly developed instrument that exploits the wave properties of electrons, combined with advanced electron optics, to resolve and analyse structures at the atomic scale~\cite{ishikawa2023spatial, muller_atomic-scale_2008} with single atom sensitivity~\cite{suenaga_element-selective_2000, varelaSpectroscopicImagingSingle2004}, and the potential to map atomic orbitals~\cite{lofflerRealspaceMappingElectronic2017,bugnetImagingSpatialDistribution2022}.
 Temporal resolution in the TEM reaches the sub-nanosecond regime via improvements in direct detector technology~\cite{llopart2022timepix4_electron_detection}, or further down to femto- and even atto-second timescales with the aid of novel pump-probe schemes~\cite{zewail2000femtochemistry, gaida2024attosecond, baum2007attosecond}.
-Incorporating coincidence counting techniques into the TEM enables, for example, Hanbury-Brown-Twiss type experiments to probe the correlations of cathodoluminescence (CL) photon emission statistics~\cite{sola-garcia_photon_2021} to study excitation pathways~\cite{varkentinaCathodoluminescenceExcitationSpectroscopy2022} and lifetimes~\cite{varkentina2023excitation, yanagimotoTimecorrelatedElectronPhoton2023, meuret_lifetime_2016}, opening up many new possibilities for electron-photon studies~\cite{abajo_roadmap_2025}.
+Incorporating coincidence counting techniques into the TEM enables, for example, Hanbury-Brown-Twiss type experiments to probe the correlations of cathodoluminescence (CL) photon emission statistics~\cite{sola-garcia_photon_2021}, to map modes in photonic structures~\cite{feist2022cavity}, or to study excitation pathways~\cite{varkentinaCathodoluminescenceExcitationSpectroscopy2022} and lifetimes~\cite{varkentina2023excitation, yanagimotoTimecorrelatedElectronPhoton2023, meuret_lifetime_2016, meuretTimeresolvedCathodoluminescenceUltrafast2021a}.
 Furthermore, recent advances have demonstrated the ability to sense single CL photon recoils \cite{preimesberger_exploring_2025} and to probe spin dynamics utilizing microwave excitation~\cite{harvey_ultrafast_2021, liu2025correlated, wesels2022beamdeflections}, with angular sensitivities on the order of 100 prad~\cite{jaros2024spin}.
-Time-correlated measurements between electrons and CL photons have been used to map modes in photonic structures \cite{feist2022cavity}, measure excitation lifetimes \cite{yanagimotoTimecorrelatedElectronPhoton2023,meuretTimeresolvedCathodoluminescenceUltrafast2021a}, and distinguish competing CL emission pathways \cite{varkentina2023excitation}.
-These combined capabilities identify the TEM as an indispensable tool in fields such as materials science, biology, and fundamental research.
+These combined capabilities identify the TEM as an indispensable tool in fields such as materials science, biology, and fundamental research, with expanding possibilities in the study and utilization of electron-light interactions~\cite{abajo_roadmap_2025}.
+Within this rapid progress, one avenue that holds great potential, but has so far remained largely unexplored, is to adapt imaging techniques from photonic quantum optics~\cite{pirandola2018advances, moreau2019ghost_imaging, defienne_advances_2024}.
+Utilizing the quantum properties of photon pairs has allowed researchers to image objects with undetected particles~\cite{Lemos2014ZWM_undetected_photons, Zou1991}, violate the shot noise limit~\cite{slussarenko2017unconditional_entangled}, or use wavefront shaping to address multiple scattering~\cite{yu_recent_2015}, surpassing the performance of classical imaging technologies.
+With recent advances in quantum electron microscopy~\cite{Rembold2025_TEM_entanglement, koppell_transmission_2022, kruit_designs_2016, mechel_quantum_2021, shiloh_quantum-coherent_2022, abajo_roadmap_2025, henke_ropers2025entanglement}, such as the first experimental demonstrations of electron-photon entanglement in a TEM~\cite{preimesberger_experimental_2025, henke2025observationquantumentanglementfree}, quantum sensing techniques are now beginning to enter the field of electron microscopy.